shaunreichman/investment_tracker/docs/investment_companies_refactor_spec.md

 ## Design Philosophy

 - **Architectural Consistency**: Mirror the exact patterns established in the fund refactor
-- **Domain-Driven Design**: Clear boundaries between fund and company domains
+- **Domain-Driven Design**: Clear boundaries between fund and company domains with proper domain entities
 - **Separation of Concerns**: Move complex business logic from models into dedicated services
 - **Event-Driven Architecture**: Use domain events for loose coupling between components
 - **Single Responsibility**: Each class has one clear purpose and reason to change
 - **Enterprise Standards**: Achieve professional-grade maintainability and testability
 - **Performance at Scale**: Support 1000+ companies, 5000+ funds, 100+ contacts with O(1) operations
+- **Clean Architecture**: Models become simple data containers, business logic lives in services

 ## Current State Analysis